You've just transferred thousands, maybe hundreds of thousands, to your child.

 Optional protective steps

-The intentions recorded in your MoI may prompt Intentia to recommend further OPTIONAL protective steps be provided by a legal professional.
+The intentions recorded in your Memorandum of Intention may prompt Intentia to recommend further OPTIONAL protective steps be provided by a legal professional.
 If that does happen, Intentia will provide suggested links to appropriate legal professionals to help with this.

-Once completed, your electronically signed MoI can be downloaded for safekeeping or can be sent to your family and professional advisor.
-Alternatively, you may wish to store any number of MoI documents and other important information in a digital vault – we have negotiated an introductory rate to use Kinvault.
+Once completed, your electronically signed Memorandum of Intention can be downloaded for safekeeping or can be sent to your family and professional advisor.
+Alternatively, you may wish to store any number of documents and other important information in a digital vault – we have negotiated an introductory rate to use Kinvault.
 Use of Kinvault is entirely optional.

 FAQs